-E-cigarettes banned by government, says Finance Minister Nirmala Sitharaman
+E-cigarettes banned by government as they pose health risk, says Finance Minister Nirmala Sitharaman

-The government will immediately pass an ordinance, and the matter will be taken up in the next Parliament session, she added.
+The Centr will immediately pass an ordinance, and the matter will be taken up in the next Parliament session, she added.

 Union Finance Minister Nirmala Sitharaman on Wednesday announced that the Cabinet had approved the ban on e-cigarettes, ANI reported.
 “It means the production, manufacturing, import and export, transport, sale, distribution, storage and advertising related to e-cigarettes are banned,” she added.